5 Link-Building Techniques You’ve Been Neglecting

 iTunes isn’t just for downloading your favorite tracks; it can also be a brilliant way to build backlinks for your site.

 First, audio content can increase the accessibility of your content.
-The Buffer blog uses audio content from SoundCloud, like in this post, to allow people to “read” their blog posts while taking on other tasks:
+The Buffer blog uses audio content from SoundCloud, to allow people to “read” their blog posts while taking on other tasks:

 This can increase the number of people linking back to your content organically, because it suddenly becomes much more accessible to a whole new group of people.